rs126/RsM22LabCS408/README.md

 ```
 This will install the necessary dependencies for the project.

-To view and interact with the website either navagate to the website at
+To view and interact with the website either navigate to the website at
 http://127.0.0.1:3000/index.html

 Or in vscode open the live preview.